 The temple’s exterior is just as impressive.
 Adorned with sapphire blue and gold, the outside of Rong Suea Ten features numerous carved statues of the Buddha, Nagas, Garuda and other beings from Thai Buddhist cosmology.
 If it’s a hot day, and it likely will be, there are plenty of vendors just outside selling coconut water.

 Many visitors are surprised to learn that ‘Rong Suea Ten,’ the temple’s Thai name, does not actually translate to anything like ‘Blue Temple’ at all.
 Rong Suea Ten means ‘Tiger Temple,’ a name which predates the ephemeral Blue Temple now sitting at the spot.
-Legend has it that years ago the original temple of the neighborhood was left abandoned and wild animals like tigers roamed the area.
+Legend has it that years ago, the original temple of the neighborhood was left abandoned, with wild tigers roaming the area.

 After the locals finally decided to spruce up their neighborhood and renovate the local temple, construction on what would become the Blue Temple first began in 2005.
 It was finally completed in 2016, but like its bigger brothers Baan Dam and Wat Rong Khun, the Blue Temple is also considered a work in progress.
 Construction is still going on at the time of writing, and only time will tell exactly how much it’s going to grow.

 The Blue Temple is the most centrally located out of the three.
 Located just north of the Kok River, the temple can be reached in 10 minutes by car from the night bazaar area, or around 40 minutes on foot.
-Taking a Uber or Grab car or even a regular taxi is the easiest way to get there.
-Just be aware that since the temple is so new, some of the local drivers may not even be sure of its exact location.
+Taking a Grab car or even a regular taxi is the easiest way to get there.

 BUS: Most people arrive in Chiang Rai via Chiang Mai.
 The ride is around 3 and a half hours and buses are operated by a company called Greenbus.
 A couple of buses leave every hour and there are different classes, with the most expensive buses going for just 260 baht.
 There’s not a major difference between the different classes so just pick whatever bus leaves at the time most convenient for you.